 In accordance with the Fund's Constitution, the Fund distributes income adjusted for amounts determined by the Responsible Entity to unitholders by cash or through reinvestment.
-The distributions are recognised in the Statement of Profit or Loss and Other Comprehensive Income as finance costs attributable to unitholders.
-Distributions declared effective 30 June in relation to unitholders who have previously elected to reinvest distributions are recognised as reinvested effective 30 June.
+As a result of the reclassification from liability to equity, the Fund's distributions are no longer classified as finance costs in the Statement of profit or loss and other comprehensive income, but rather as distributions paid/payable in the Statement of changes in equity.